azure-ai-foundry/microsoft-ignite-25-demos/Foundry Agent Service/README.md

 # Foundry Agent Service

 Welcome to the Foundry Agents Station!
-This is your hub for showcasing the latest innovations in Azure AI Foundry Agents, engaging with attendees, and answering technical questions about agent orchestration, workflows, and enterprise AI adoption.
+This is your hub for showcasing the latest innovations in Azure AI Foundry Agents, engaging with attendees, and answering technical questions about Foundry Agents, Multi-agent orchestration, Hosted Agents, Foundry workflows, Foundry Agents Tools and enterprise AI adoption.

 ## Station Overview
 Location: Meet the Experts Area, Microsoft Ignite HUB